ndreckshage/isomorphic/README.md

 > "WHY SO MANY FACEBOOK TOOLS????" -- [Creator of Yet Another Framework](http://blog.tastejs.com/yet-another-framework-syndrome-yafs)

 - [react](http://facebook.github.io/react/) -- extremely impressive^^^, high performant library.
 It is a new way of thinking about the DOM, and is a viable jQuery replacement.
-- [flux](http://facebook.github.io/react/docs/flux-overview.html) -- Flux is a simple architecture pattern, not a framework.
+- [flux](http://facebook.github.io/flux/) -- Flux is a simple architecture pattern, not a framework.
 I have worked on many large single page applications with several of the largest libraries.
 They are great, but can be overly complex^^^ and bloated^^^.
-Facebook has not released 'Flux', but outlined it as an architecture pattern.
 There is something to be said for simplicity^^^, and this uses that model.
 - [jest](http://facebook.github.io/jest/): great^^^ addition to an already great^^^ test framework ([jasmine](http://jasmine.github.io/))

 *^^^ Opinionated -- decide for yourself.*